 Take action below -- tell Ram we don't need another Walmart.
 What we need is for our native species to thrive without the constant threat of losing their homes.

 Polar bears are dying.
 As global warming accelerates, the sea ice they depend on for survival is literally melting away.
 Bears are starving and drowning as they have to swim farther and farther to reach solid ice.
 Some are even turning to cannibalism in a desperate search for food.
 Those trapped on land hundreds of miles from the nearest ice often wander near villages in search of food and are shot.

 Two-thirds of all polar bears -- including all bears in Alaska -- could be extinct by 2050 if current trends continue.
-The rest of the species could be gone by the end of the century.
+The rest of the species could be gone by 2100.

 But it's not too late to save the polar bear if we join together and take immediate action.
 The science is clear: We know what needs to be done -- we just need to build the political support to do it.

 Please sign the petition below urging President Obama to rein in global warming and save the polar bear now.

 Asphalt Ridge in Utah is on its way to becoming the first large-scale tar sands extraction site in the United States -- unless we stop the Bureau of Land Management from leasing the land to foreign oil companies.

 If the project gets the green light, a Canadian corporation hopes to begin producing tar sands from a pilot facility in the Asphalt Ridge deposit near Vernal, Utah.
 And that's only the beginning: The company plans to ramp up production to commercial levels if funding is secured.
 The extraction and burning of tar sands oil would destroy wildlife habitat and contribute to the climate crisis.